-Avi GSLB Architecture, Terminology, and Object Model
+Avi GSLB Architecture and Terminologies

 Avi GSLB provides simplified and centralized configuration and monitoring of global applications.
 In a typical environment, the corporate name server delegates one or more subdomains to Avi GSLB, which then owns these domains, and provides responses to DNS queries from clients.
 Avi GSLB provides an active/backup model for backup or disaster recovery applications, and an active/active model to respond with the most optimal site, based on load, proximity, etc. This article overviews the architecture, terminology and object model for Avi GSLB.
-If you have not done so already, please read Avi GSLB Overview.

 - Definition and ongoing synchronization/maintenance of the GSLB configuration — an Avi Controller responsibility

 - Monitoring the health of configuration components — a responsibility shared by Avi Controllers and Service Engines

 - Optimizing application service for clients by providing GSLB DNS responses to their FQDN requests based on the GSLb algorithm configured — the responsibility of an Avi GSLB DNS running in one or more Service Engines